The Woodlands, TX

 I headed out of transition, thinking I should use the bathroom, but I didn’t.
 Well, I decided to at mile 2 so that slowed me down.
 We ran back to the swim start area, through a bunch of beautiful neighborhoods with aid stations at every mile and then back to the main canal.
 This was by far the best part of the run course with tons of spectators out cheering us on through “hippie valley” and along the canal.
 I got to see my family a bunch of times also as the run course looped 3 times and where they were stationed I got to see them 5 times.

 I definitely struggled on the run ending up running a mile then walking a little in parts.
-At the end of the first lap, I saw my mom, gave the family a wave who were stationed in front of the hotel and gave my hubs a kiss.
-He walked a little with me and cheered me on but I knew this was going to be a struggle bus.
+At the end of the first lap, I saw my mom who was stationed in front of the hotel.
+She knew I was struggling and cheered me on but I knew this was going to be a struggle bus.
 I also couldn’t take down any more gels so focused on water, Gatorade, pretzels and orange slices which worked well for me until the last lap when I started drinking Redbull.
 I was tired of Gatorade as it began to make me feel sick.
 So I stuck to water, Redbull and pretzels.
 I needed the salt and sugar to keep me going.
 The cool part about the run is you can take in your special needs bag either on the second or third lap.
 I decided not to grab it as all it has was nutrition and my stomach wasn’t going to handle that so I kept going.
 On the second lap, a very nice drunk couple cheered my name on very loudly.
 You see there’s an Irish bar along the canal and running route so lots of people were having fun.
 They offered me a beer and I said no mainly because I’d be lying flat on the floor if I had any to drink haha!

 I made my way back into town and just thought that I was that much closer to finishing.
 At the split which either takes you back for your 2nd and 3rd laps or to the finish, I was so freaking happy to be going towards the finish line.
 I hit the main road and people were just screaming and cheering me on and once I entered the shoot which had you loop around and I saw my family.
 I couldn’t help but smile.
 I just kept moving one foot in front of the other while also deciding what was I gonna do at the finish.
 I did not have it in me to cartwheel so I click my heels together 3 times and the jumped across the finish!
 This time around I could walk after the race ended and it was light out!
 One of my goals for completing it this time around.
 I checked my watch and saw 12:10!
 I couldn’t believe I shaved off 36 minutes from Ironman Louisville.

 I made my way to the finish area where you could get your food and meet up with your family.
 I grabbed some pizza because I needed real food in me even though I wasn’t that hungry and waited until I saw a familiar face.
-My husband, mom, and cousin rolled in and all I was thinking was I want to sit down and stretch hahaha!
+My mom rolled in and all I was thinking was I want to sit down and stretch hahaha!
 We walked back to the hotel and I just plopped down (hence this shot of me).
-After chatting about the race and how my cousin now wants to volunteer at a race in the future, I made my way to the shower!
+After chatting about the race I made my way to the shower!
 Holy hell that felt good but stung because the chafing was much worse than I thought and I still have a scar from it.
-Chatting with my husband he raved about how great I did.
-I thought to myself I don’t know if I can do another one and he said, well you shaved time off this one, I bet you can do the same for your next.
+I thought to myself I don’t know if I can do another one but I knew well you shaved time off this one, I bet you can do the same for your next.

 All in all after a tough beginning to 2018, this was a great pick me up and a reminder that I really can do anything I set my mind to.
 Would I come back to Texas and do this race again?
 Absolutely!
 It was incredibly well run, an awesome experience and the perfect location for spectators and families.
 I was incredibly impressed!